deltachat-bot/deltachat-loginbot/DISCOURSE.md

 ## Prerequirements

+1. An email account for the loginbot
+2. Admin access to the Discourse instance
+3. A server to run loginbot on
+  - With a public IP address
- - A server to run loginbot on it.
-Root access is NOT required nor it is recommended to run loginbot as root.
+  - Root access is NOT required nor it is recommended to run loginbot as root.
   - A webserver like nginx to act as reverse proxy so that the outside world can talk with loginbot web APIs.
- - An email account for the loginbot
- - Admin access to the Discourse instance
+4. A domain you can point to the webserver

 ## Steps